(112) · Australia Wide

 Remember you won't please everyone and it's your wedding day!

 Guests are fairly understanding about numbers and who is invited.
 It's really up to you whether you want all guests to bring a plus one, or if you only allocate plus ones to some people.

 An easy way to do this is to address the envelope to the people invited.
 For example, an envelope addressed to 'Mr and Mrs Smith' only invites the two of them, while an envelope addressed to 'The Smith Family' invites Mr and Mrs Smith along with their three children.
 An envelope addressed to 'Miss Mariah Jones' only invites her, and an envelope addressed to 'Miss Mariah Jones' and guest' invites her and her guest.
 If a guest has a specific partner that you're inviting, go ahead and write their names on the envelope.
 If you'd like to be extra clear about the plus one, you can mention on an information card that only named guests are invited.

 Hi!
-I'm Abbey and I can help you find suppliers for your wedding.
+I'm Chelsea and I can help you find suppliers for your wedding.
 Would you like some help today?